gnosia93/eliminate-db-hotblock/readme.md

 ```

 After finishing setup order-db and order-redis shell, execute following command in order.
-Here, we execute order-db shell first and wait more than 10 sec.. in order to avoid rds storage level interference.
+Here, we execute order-db shell first and wait for roughly 10 sec.. in order to avoid RDS storage level interference.

 ```
 $ sh /order-db.sh